 Proactive people are always looking ahead at future activities, projects and events and anticipating needs, problems and possible outcomes.
 For example, if they are attending a conference in a different city, they go beyond actually booking air travel, arranging ground transportation and booking a hotel room.
 They mentally walk through the three-day event, deciding in advance what they will wear at the various functions, which presentations they will attend, and who they will seek out in order to maximize their networking opportunities.
-In the process, they might decide that they will need business cards, writing materials, an empty carry-on bag to house the information that they will be collecting and casual clothes for the Saturday night barbecue.
+In the process, they might decide that they will need business cards, writing materials, an empty carry-on bag to house the information that they will be collecting at the exhibits and casual clothes for the Saturday night barbecue.

 It’s no accident that a few people always seem to have a spare pen to loan, a safety pin to offer, a Band-Aid or pain killer when someone’s in distress and shampoo when there’s none in the hotel room.
 These are the people you turn to when you need a hair dryer or a list of meeting rooms or change for the hotel vending machine.
 They are also the people who are frequently selected as project managers, management trainees and group leaders.
 They are organized, punctual and productive – and respected by their managers and peers alike.

-Proactive means to act beforehand.
+Proactive means “acting beforehand.”
 Taking action in the present will influence things in the future – perhaps even the future itself.
 So practice those habits exhibited by proactive people.
-Think ahead.
 Set goals.
-Schedule time for activities.
-Plan daily.
+Schedule time for priority tasks and activities.
 Use checklists.
 Review results.
+Plan long range.
+Set deadlines.
 And continually make adjustments to improve future outcomes.
-There is power in being proactive.